haaklina/Final-Project/README.md

 ## Brief description of your dataset (with a link to your completed GitHub repository for more details on your dataset card).
 Link: https://github.com/haaklina/Final-Project/blob/main/Dataset%20Card.md

+## Statistical approach (with a link to your completed GitHub repository)